NISE-PE Constraint: Data-Driven Predictive Control with Persistence of Excitation: ACKNOWLEDGMENT

-is trivial and represents the full row rank condition. \end{proof} \begin{proof}{(Lemma \ref{lemma:dimensions_of_U})} To prove this Lemma, the Fundamental Theorem of Linear Maps must first be established. \begin{adjustwidth}{\parindent}{} \begin{theorem}[Fundamental Theorem of Linear Maps \cite{axler_linear_2024}] Suppose $V$ and $W$ are vector spaces, $V$ has finite dimensions and $M \colon V \rightarrow W$ is a linear map from $V$ to $W$.
+To prove this Lemma, the Fundamental Theorem of Linear Maps must first be established. \begin{theorem}[Fundamental Theorem of Linear Maps \cite{axler_linear_2024}] Suppose $V$ and $W$ are vector spaces, $V$ has finite dimensions and $M \colon V \rightarrow W$ is a linear map from $V$ to $W$.
 Then the range of $M$ is finite-dimensional and